donoso-eth/angular-web3/README.md

 ### 2) chose installation Options:
 The package will prompt the options for configuration
 - Project name: if not provided, the angular.json default project will be taken
 - Demo Dapp to be installed.
-The roadmap shows the plan to add additional demo Dapps, for the time being only "Hello on Chan
+The roadmap shows the plan to add additional demo Dapps, for the time being only Hello World Contract and Debug Contract are available
   - Minimal Contract
   - Demo Hello World Contract
   - Demo Debug Contract
  &nbsp;

-If you choose a Demo app, bear in mind that we use Angular Material for fast mock up, therefore please install angular material dor Hello World and Debug Contracts
+If you choose a Demo app, bear in mind that we use Angular Material for fast mock up, therefore please install angular material for Hello World and Debug Contracts
 ```bash
   ng add @angular/material
 ```
+  &nbsp;
+### 3) Update tsconfig.json:
 Please add following line to the paths property within the tsconfig.json file in the compilerOptions section.
  ```
 "paths":{"angularonchain":["src/app/dapp/dapp-injector/index.ts"]}
 ```
+  &nbsp;

-### 3) Initialize your 👷‍ Hardhat chain:
+### 4) Initialize your 👷‍ Hardhat chain:
 For start up and running we recommend starting learning and playing with the local node.

 &nbsp;**Hardhat file structure**.